FStarLang/karamel/kremlib/README.md

 `__unsigned int128` to implement `FStar_UInt128_uint128`, via
 `c/fstar_uint128.c`.

-When using MSVC, `c/fstar_uint128.c` must be ignored and `c/fstar_uint128_msvc.c` must be used instead.
+When using MSVC, `c/fstar_uint128.c` should be ignored and `c/fstar_uint128_msvc.c` must be used instead.
 The following series of commands create a static library using MSVC (sketch):